dschnare/binderjs/Readme.md

 Ruby Rake is used to build the purejs module.
 Use `rake -D` to list all the rake tasks.
 For more indepth details on the build system for the project see my [project template](https://github.com/dschnare/project-template) repo, of which this project is based.

-Use `rake deploy` to perform a build and to have all built files copied to 'web/public/inc/scripts'.
+Use `rake deploy` to perform a build and to have all built files copied to 'web/inc/scripts'.
+The web project is a unit testing project that uses Qunit.

 # Dependencies